Group Convolutional Neural Network for the Low-Energy Spectrum in the Quantum Dimer Model: Space group resolved energy spectrum

 where $\sigma_{h,0}$($\sigma_{v,0}$) is the columnar ordered state with dimers oriented in the $x$($y$) direction and $\sigma_{\cdot,1}$ is obtained from $\sigma_{\cdot,0}$ by a unit translation perpendicular to the dimers (Appendix~\ref{app:columnar_plaquette_state_illustration}). $A_1$ is the trivial irrep and $B_1$ transforms non-trivially under $C_4$. $p_{\rm long}$ is a 2D irrep which transforms non-trivially under $C_4$ and unit translations.
 Columnar ordering is thus associated with 4 degenerate states at momenta $(0,0), (0,\pi), (\pi,0)$.
 Plaquette states breaks the translation symmetry to $2\mathbb{Z}{\times}2\mathbb{Z}$, the space of the plaquette states decomposes into three irreps

 Ground state degeneracy associated with the plaquette phase results in low energy states at momenta $(0,0),(0,\pi), (\pi,0)$ and $(\pi,\pi)$.

-Figure~\ref{fig:spectrum_maintext}(a) shows low energy states with symmetry transformations consistent with both columnar and plaquette phases discussed above - pointing to the close competition between the two phases.
-Across parameter regimes, we find that the global ground state at finite system sizes is always the $A_1$ state at $(0,0)$.
-Figure~\ref{fig:spectrum_maintext}(b) shows the excitation energies of the low-energy $B_1$, $B_2$ and $p_{\rm long}$ states, denoted by $\Delta_{B_1}$, $\Delta_{B_2}$ and $\Delta_{p}$, respectively, measured relative to the $A_1$ state, as a function of $V$ for systems $L{=}12$ and $16$.
+Figure~\ref{fig:spectrum_maintext}(a) shows that the low energy states below the gap have irrep labels consistent with both columnar and plaquette phases discussed above - pointing to the close competition between the two phases.
+Across parameter regimes and system sizes, we find that the global ground state at finite system sizes is always the $A_1$ state at $(0,0)$.
+To determine the ground state phase, we investigate the gap between the $A_1$ ground state and the ground states in the remaining four sectors.

+Figure~\ref{fig:spectrum_maintext}(b) shows the energies of the low-energy $B_1$, $B_2$ and $p_{\rm long}$ states relative to the $A_1$ state, denoted by $\Delta_{B_1}$, $\Delta_{B_2}$ and $\Delta_{p}$, respectively, as a function of $V$ for systems $L{=}12$ and $16$.
 At large negative $V$, consistent with the expected columnar phase, $\Delta_{B_1}$ and $\Delta_{p}$ approach zero within numerical accuracy, indicating degeneracy with $A_1$ state, while $\Delta_{B_2}$ is much higher.
 As $V$ increases, $\Delta_{B_2}$ decreases, indicating competition between different phases in this regime.
 To understand the fate of the columnar phase as $V$ increases, we focus on $V{=}0.4$ and analyze the scaling of $\Delta$ with $L$ (Fig.~\ref{fig:spectrum_maintext}(c)).
 For $L{=}32$, the GCNN was optimized over $1200$ iterations using $8192$ MC samples, followed by an additional $200$ iterations with the sample size increased to $16384$.
 We find that $\Delta$ in different symmetry sectors are in good agreement with those reported in Ref.~\cite{ralko_generic_2008}, where the calculations were performed up to $L{=}22$.
-In particular, $\Delta_{B_1}$ and $\Delta_{p}$ decrease rapidly with increasing $L$ ruling out a pure plaquette phase. $\Delta_{B_2}$ also decreases with $L$ but but shows a saturation albeit at a small value for $L{\geq} 20$ suggesting that as $V$ is increased, the columnar phase persists till $V{=}0.4$ at least.
+In particular, $\Delta_{B_1}$ and $\Delta_{p}$ decrease rapidly with increasing $L$ ruling out a pure plaquette phase. $\Delta_{B_2}$ also decreases with $L$ but shows a saturation albeit at a small value for $L{\geq} 20$ suggesting that as $V$ is increased, the columnar phase persists till $V{=}0.4$ at least.